-- When the switch is in the OFF position, the interior light does not illuminate, regardless of door position. - When the switch is in the center position, the interior light illuminates when a door is opened. - When the switch is in the ON position, the interior light illuminates, whether any door is open or closed.
+- When the switch is in the OFF position, the interior light does not illuminate, regardless of door position. - When the switch is in the center position, the front and rear personal lights will illuminate under the following conditions: - -driver's door is unlocked.